gkalogeitonas/laraPMS/README.md

 # LARAPMS

-PropertyManager Pro is a web application designed to help you manage properties, tenants, and rooms with ease.
+LARAPMS is a web application designed to help you manage properties, tenants, and rooms with ease.
 It provides a user-friendly interface for property management tasks, making it simple to keep track of your real estate assets.

 ## Running the Development Environment